The Lifting Properties of A-Homotopy Theory: Introduction

-In \cite[Proposition 5.12]{BarceloFoundations}, Barcelo et al. prove that attaching 2-cells to the 3-cycles and 4-cycles of graphs, and computing the classical fundamental group of the spaces created, is equivalent to computing the A-homotopy fundamental group of the original graphs.
-As a consequence of this in A-homotopy theory, the cycles $C_{3}$ and $C_{4}$ are contractible, that is, they are considered to be the same as a single vertex, while all cycles $C_{k}$ for $k \geq 5$ are not contractible.
-From a topologist's perspective this is unusual, because all cycles $C_{k}$ for $k \geq 3$, including $C_{3}$ and $C_{4}$, are homotopy equivalent to the circle as spaces, and thus not contractible in classical homotopy theory.
+In \cite[Proposition 5.12]{BarceloFoundations}, Barcelo et al. prove that attaching 2-cells to the 3-cycles and 4-cycles of a graph, and computing the classical fundamental group of the space created, is equivalent to computing the A-homotopy fundamental group of the original graph.
+As a consequence of this, the cycles $C_3$ and $C_4$ are contractible as graphs.
+This means that they are homotopy equivalent to a single vertex, while all cycles $C_k$ for $k \geq 5$ are not contractible.
+From a topologist’s perspective this is unusual, because all cycles $C_k$ for $k \geq 3$, including $C_3$ and $C_4$, are homotopy equivalent to the circle as spaces, and thus not contractible in classical homotopy theory.
+In \cite{BabsonHomotopy}, Babson et al. construct a cubical set for each graph.
+Every cubical set has a topological space associated to it called the geometric realization.
+In \cite[Theorem 5.2]{BabsonHomotopy}, Babson et al. prove that computing the classical homotopy groups of the geometric realization associated to the cubical set of a graph is equivalent to computing the A-homotopy groups of the original graphs.
+Both of these computation methods require the use of computational techniques in classical homotopy theory, outside of graph theory.